ossimlabs/tlv/docs/user-guide/tlv.md

 * **<span class="glyphicon glyphicon-trash"></span>&nbsp;:**
 Delete the current image from the stack.
 * **<span class="glyphicon glyphicon-list-alt"></span>&nbsp;:**
-Open the Stack Summary Table to easily view the whole stack and move/delete images from it.
+Open the Stack Summary Table to easily view the whole stack and move/delete images from it along with an abbreviated composition of metadata..

 ## **<span class="glyphicon glyphicon-home"></span>&nbsp;** : Home